Collapse of Publicis-Omnicom deal hits Moelis, other advisers

-NEW YORK (Reuters) - Newly public investment bank Moelis & Co (MC.N) took a hit on Friday when the $35 billion merger of Publicis Groupe SA (PUBP.PA) and Moelis client Omnicom Group Inc (OMC.N) fell through, costing an estimated tens of millions of dollars in fees to advisers who had worked on the deal more than a year.
+NEW YORK, May 9 (Reuters) - Newly public investment bank Moelis & Co took a hit on Friday when the $35 billion merger of Publicis Groupe SA and Moelis client Omnicom Group Inc fell through, costing an estimated tens of millions of dollars in fees to advisers who had worked on the deal more than a year.

 Moelis acted as lead financial adviser to U.S. advertising agency Omnicom while Rothschild advised its French rival Publicis.
 On Thursday, the companies announced their abandonment of a deal that would have created the world’s largest advertising agency.